upperlinecode/CS-and-the-City-Curriculum/react/victory.md

 Most of the data used by Victory comes in the form of `x`, `y` pairs.
 Imagine you've been given the example data below which represents the number of boxes of Girl Scout cookies sold by 5 members of Girl Scout Troop 314 over the last three years.

 Which different graph(s) do you think could be used to display some or all of the data?
 What story would each type of graph tell?
+Without coding a solution, try to draw what you think the visualization(s) would look like.

 ```javascript
 const sales2017 = {[